Exam Board: AQA

 Contact: Mr D. Hewitt

-At AS this course aims to give you an understanding of the main principles of Computer Science.
-Paper 1 will cover the fundamentals of programming, data structure, software development, theory of computation, data representation, computer systems, computer organisation and architecture, consequences and uses of computing and communication and networking.
+This course aims to give you an understanding of the main principles of computer science and the theory exam will cover the fundamentals of programming, data structures, software development, theory of computation, data representation, computer systems, computer organisation and architecture, consequences and uses of computing and communication and networking.

 There is a clear distinction between this course and ICT, so please read both briefs carefully before making your decision.